 “What matters most to lenders these days is your credit score.
 People just aren’t penalized today like they were two decades ago,” Herr says.
 “In fact, I’ve seen multiple clients get approved for a car loan with a decent interest rate two years after filing, and others, even on their second bankruptcy, able to qualify for a home loan in less time than that.”

 Do You Need to Save Your Home from Foreclosure?

 If the threat of foreclosure is imminent, determine whether bankruptcy is the best way to keep your home.
-For example, if you have built significant equity in your house (versus being upside-down), it might be worth saving through bankruptcy.
-Typically, if you’ve stopped paying your mortgage, and your lender has notified you of foreclosure, you can halt the lengthy process by filing for bankruptcy before the day of the sale.
+For example, if you have significant equity in your house, it might be worth saving the home through bankruptcy.
+Typically, if you’ve stopped paying your mortgage, and your lender has notified you of foreclosure, you can halt the process by filing for bankruptcy before the day of the sale.

-Although stopping the foreclosure buys you a little time, you’re still on the hook for missed payments.
+Stopping foreclosure buys you a little time, but you’re still on the hook for missed payments.
 However, if catching up will thrust you back into another financially strapped situation, it could make more sense to let the house go.
 Again, this is where having a trustworthy attorney is gold.

 Are Creditors Garnishing Your Wages and/or Bank Funds?